Buscadoras/buscadoras.github.io/index.en.md

 <div class="quote animatable fadeInUp"><div class="content-container">
 <h4>“I think that with the passage of time, unfortunately, you realize that if you don't search, no one else will.”</h4>
 <h5>– Tranquilina Hernández Lagunes.</h5>
-<p>In Mexico <a href="https://versionpublicarnpdno.segob.gob.mx" target="_blank">official numbers</a> of missing persons have surpassed <span style="font-weight:600; color:#E66D4B;">100,000</span>, most of which having occurred since the beginning of the war against drug cartels in 2006.
+<p>In Mexico <a href="https://versionpublicarnpdno.segob.gob.mx" target="_blank">official numbers</a> of missing persons have surpassed <a href="https://versionpublicarnpdno.segob.gob.mx" target="_blank" style="font-size: 28px;">100,000</a>, most of which having occurred since the beginning of the war against drug cartels in 2006.
 The inaction and neglect of authorities, bureaucratic stagnation and impunity have led families to take matters into their own hands to search for and succeed in finding their loved ones.</p>
 </div></div><!-- quote content-container -->